The prairie is a land of contrasts, and autumn accentuates changes — both subtle and drastic — to the land and wildlife.

 A bull elk keeps a watchful eye over his cows at the Slippery Ann Elk Viewing Area on the Charles M. Russell National Wildlife Refuge.
 Photo by Dennis Lingohr.

 Pronghorn also rut in the fall, usually from September through the first week of October.
-Pronghorn live across the Reserve, but Dry Fork and White Rock are great places to catch a glimpse.
+Pronghorn live across the prairie, but Dry Fork and White Rock are great places to catch a glimpse.

 Fall is also a great time to bird watch on the prairie.
 Many of our summer avian visitors are still present in September and October, and migratory birds making their way south to escape colder conditions in Canada begin to appear in November, depending on the weather.

 The prairie also receives more precipitation with the onset of fall.
 Many roads become completely impassible when wet, even in a four-wheel drive vehicle, due to a substance referred to as gumbo.
 Gumbo creates an extremely slippery driving surface when wet and hardens almost like concrete as it dries.
 Always watch the weather before embarking on a trip, and if rain or snow is in the forecast, leave extra time for travel or consider postponing your trip.
 Learn more on our Road and Weather Conditions page.